rchrdschfr/slambda/readme.md

 #slambda

 Use Slack's Slash Commands to talk to an Amazon Lambda function.
 Do cool things like deploy your apps or retrieve open issues without ever leaving your Slack room!
+One Lambda Function/API Gateway pair handles all your channel's Slash Commands.

 ### Requirements
 **Create a Lambda function**